Welcome

 This article has covered the following key knowledge points:

-• A partnership exists when two or more persons carry on business in common with a view of profit.
+• A partnership exists where persons carry on a business in common with a view of profit; the firm has no separate legal personality.

-• Each partner is an agent of the firm and can bind the firm within actual or apparent authority.
+• Each partner is an agent of the firm; the firm is bound by acts within actual or apparent authority.

-• Partners are jointly liable for debts and wrongful acts of the firm.
+• Partners are jointly liable for contractual debts incurred while partners and jointly and severally liable for wrongful acts and misapplication of property committed in the ordinary course of business.

 Key Terms and Concepts